file9.ai

 Military and Security

-• 19-30 years age range for voluntary service in the Swiss Guard
+• 19-30 years: Age range for those eligible to serve in the Swiss Guard.

 Energy